 Short treks around Kathmandu

 Many amazing treks around the valley give you relaxation from the hustles of the city.
 Changu Narayan- Nagarkot.
 Budhanilkantha- Shivapuri.
 Chandragiri hike, Dhulikhel- Namo Buddha -Panauti trek.
-These trials are easier than mountains or high hill treks.
+These trials are easier than mountains or high-hill treks.

-Typical countryside lifestyle is amazing to look at.
+The typical countryside lifestyle is amazing to look at.
 Across the route, you encounter many temples, monasteries, and stupas.
 Farmlands, lush forests, and the 360-degree view of the Kathmandu valley.

 - Since the trails are less crowded, you might miss the route.
-It is better to go along with licensed guide or agency.
+It is better to go along with a licensed guide or agency.

 - Train yourself before you leave.
-Mountain and high hill tours are difficult and need more energy.
+Mountain and high-hill tours are difficult and need more energy.
 You need to prepare yourself for geographical challenges.